1337spectra/rogue/README.md

 ![Screenshot 1](https://github.com/1337spectra/rogue/blob/143ec64bc83bf27a3f93913f4c6678358a5cfaeb/images/1.jpg)

-The script then downloads nmap-parse-output and the Metasploit plugin autopwn.
+The script then downloads `nmap-parse-output` and the Metasploit plugin `autopwn`.
 The first action function is the `nmap_()` function, which scans the target system for vulnerabilities using the Nmap tool.
 It uses various flags to perform a thorough scan and generate a report in XML format.
 The report is then saved to the reports directory.

 ![Screenshot 2](https://github.com/1337spectra/rogue/blob/143ec64bc83bf27a3f93913f4c6678358a5cfaeb/images/2.jpg)